-Under the existing AspenTech Stockholder Rights Plan, until the earlier of (i) such time as the Company learns that a person or group (including any affiliate or associate of such person or group) acquired, or obtained the right to acquire, beneficial ownership of 15% or more of the outstanding Common Shares (such person or group being called an "Acquiring Person") or (ii) such date, if any, as may be designated by the Board of Directors of the Company following the commencement of, or first public disclosure of an intent to commence, a tender or exchange offer for outstanding Common Shares which could result in the offerer becoming the beneficial owner of 15% or more of the outstanding Common Shares (the earlier of such dates being called the "Distribution Date"), the Rights will be evidenced by the certificates for Common Shares registered in the names of the holders thereof (which certificates for Common Shares shall also be deemed to be Right Certificates, as defined below) and not by separate Right Certificates.
+Until the earlier of (i) such time as the Company learns that a person or group (including any affiliate or associate of such person or group) acquired, or obtained the right to acquire, beneficial ownership of 15% or more of the outstanding Common Shares (such person or group being called an "Acquiring Person") or (ii) such date, if any, as may be designated by the Board of Directors of the Company following the commencement of, or first public disclosure of an intent to commence, a tender or exchange offer for outstanding Common Shares which could result in the offeror becoming the beneficial owner of 15% or more of the outstanding Common Shares (the earlier of such dates being called the "Distribution Date"), the Rights will be evidenced by the certificates for Common Shares registered in the names of the holders thereof (which certificates for Common Shares shall also be deemed to be Right Certificates, as defined below) and not by separate Right Certificates.
 Therefore, until the Distribution Date, the Rights will be transferred with and only with the Common Shares.